Ethics in Open Access Scientific Publishing

 As Open Access continues to become a dominant mode of scholarly publishing, it’s important to reflect on what it is that makes the system work effectively and fairly.
-A major component are ethics and standards.
-Ethics help collectively determine the actions and values of members in the community.
+A major component is ethics.
+Ethics helps collectively determine the actions and values of members in the community.
 Here, we’ll go into the diverse roles and responsibilities of maintaining ethics in Open Access publishing.

 What are ethics?

-As mentioned, Open Access is spreading and growing around the world.
-As it becomes the primary mode of scientific communication, it also faces new challenges.
-Hence, focusing on ethics in Open Access publishing now is more important than ever, as we enter a period of rapid change and innovation.
+Open Access is spreading and growing around the world.
+As it becomes the primary mode of scientific communication, it also faces new challenges stemming from broader changes in technology and society.
+Hence, focusing on ethics within Open Access publishing now is more important than ever, as we enter a period of rapid change and innovation.

 Challenges in the scientific publishing community

-As Open Access quickly becomes the preferred publishing choice among researchers and scholarly communications reorientates, new challenges are emerging.
+As Open Access quickly becomes the preferred publishing choice among researchers and scholarly communications reorientates, new challenges are emerging at the same time.

 Other issues include threats to integrity and trust in science, with the rise in misinformation, and financial issues that are rippling across academia.
-All these issues and more intersect in ways that put immense pressure on parties across the publishing industry, from writers and researchers to editors and reviewers.
+All these issues and more intersect in ways that put immense pressure on parties across the publishing industry, including researchers, editors, and reviewers.

-Accordingly, the scale and danger of these challenges require we preserve the things that have kept scholarly publishing evolving since antiquity.
-And they present us with an opportunity to improve and adapt, so we can come out more refined and secure.
+Accordingly, the scale and danger of these challenges require preserving the things that have kept scholarly publishing evolving since antiquity.
+And they present an opportunity to improve and adapt, so the academic community can come out more refined and secure.

 Ethical responsibilities in scientific publishing

 Key to the idea of ethics in Open Access is the community.
-Each individual and party plays a role in maintaining the system through values that have formed since antiquity.
+Each individual and institution plays a role in maintaining the system through values that have formed since antiquity.

 Many publishers, including MDPI, adhere to COPE’s guidelines in their editorial processes and include their own practices and policies on how to best implement ethical scholarly publishing.